kareemob/Kareem-s-technical-assessment/README.md

 ## Thank You! 🥳
 - Thank you for reviewing the assignment!
-Feel free to ask me any question
+Feel free to ask me any questions.